The structure of connected (graded) Hopf algebras revisited: Applications to connected (graded) Hopf algebras

 is a homogeneous basis of $A$ as a $\mathbb{Z}^2$-graded $B$-module.
 By a standard application of filtered-graded method and the observation that $(\mathfrak{m}^i)_r = 0$ for integers $0\leq r<i$, it is not hard to conclude that the set forms a homogeneous basis of $H$ as a graded $K$-module.
 Since $H$ is commutative, $H$ is a graded polynomial algebra over $K$ in some family of graded variables. \end{proof}

-Let $H$ be a connected Hopf algebra and $K$ a Hopf subalgebra.
+Let $H$ be a Hopf algebra and $K$ a Hopf subalgebra.
+For an element $a\in H$, let $\rho_H(a)$ be the smallest number $n$ such that $a\in H_{(n)}$.
 By a \emph{filter basis} of $H$ as a left (resp. right) $K$-module we mean a basis $(a_i)_{i\in I}$ of $H$ as a left (resp. right) $K$-module such that

 \begin{corollary} Let $H$ be a connected Hopf algebra and $K$ a Hopf subalgebra.
-Then there is an indexed family $(x_\gamma)_{\gamma\in \Gamma}$ of elements of $\ker(\varepsilon_H)$ and a total order $\leq$ on $\Gamma$ such that $\gkdim H = \gkdim K + \#(\Gamma)$, where $\#(\Gamma)$ is the number of elements of $\Gamma$, and $\{~ x_{\gamma_1} \cdots x_{\gamma_n} ~|~ n\geq0,~ \gamma_1,\cdots, \gamma_n \in \Gamma, ~ \gamma_1\leq \cdots \leq \gamma_n ~\}$ is a filter basis of $H$ as a left $K$-module as well as a right $K$-module. \end{corollary}
+Then there is an indexed family $(x_\gamma)_{\gamma\in \Gamma}$ of elements of $\ker(\varepsilon_H)$ and a total order $\leq$ on $\Gamma$ such that $\gkdim H = \gkdim K + \#(\Gamma)$, where $\#(\Gamma)$ is the number of elements of $\Gamma$, and $\{~ x_{\gamma_1} \cdots x_{\gamma_n} ~|~ n\geq0,~ \gamma_1,\ldots, \gamma_n \in \Gamma, ~ \gamma_1\leq \cdots \leq \gamma_n ~\}$ is a filter basis of $H$ as a left $K$-module as well as a right $K$-module. \end{corollary}